mattermost/docs/source/administration/config-settings.rst

 Enable integrations to override usernames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **True**: Webhooks, slash commands, OAuth 2.0 apps, and other integrations such as `Zapier <https://docs.mattermost.com/integrations/zapier.html>`__, will be allowed to change the username they are posting as.
-If no username is present, the username for the post is the same as it would be for a setting of **False**.
+If no username is present, the username for the post is the same as it would be for a setting of ``False``.

 **False**: Custom slash commands can only post as the username of the user who used the slash command.
 OAuth 2.0 apps can only post as the username of the user who set up the integration.
-For incoming webhooks and outgoing webhooks, the username is "webhook".
+For incoming webhooks and outgoing webhooks, the username is *webhook*.
 See http://mattermost.org/webhooks for more details.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnablePostUsernameOverride": false`` with options ``true`` and ``false``.                                               |